Systems thinking

 Systems thinking is a way of making sense of the complexity of the world by looking at it in terms of wholes and relationships rather than by splitting it down into its parts.
 It has been used as a way of exploring and developing effective action in complex contexts, enabling systems change.
-Systems thinking draws on and contributes to systems theory and the system sciences.
+Systems thinking draws on and contributes to conceptual systems, systems theory, and the system sciences.

 History

-Ptolemaic system versus the Copernican system

-The term system is polysemic: Robert Hooke (1674) used it in multiple senses, in his System of the World, but also in the sense of the Ptolemaic system versus the Copernican system of the relation of the planets to the fixed stars which are cataloged in Hipparchus' and Ptolemy's Star catalog.
-Hooke's claim was answered in magisterial detail by Newton's (1687) Philosophiæ Naturalis Principia Mathematica, Book three, The System of the World (that is, the system of the world is a physical system).

-Newton's approach, using dynamical systems continues to this day.
-In brief, Newton's equations (a system of equations) have methods for their solution.
+Systems in physics

+The word system has several overlapping meanings in the history of science.
+In 1674, Robert Hooke used the term "System of the World" to describe how planets relate to the fixed stars mapped out by the catalogue of Hipparchus or Ptolemy's Almagest.
+He also used it to compare the Ptolemaic and Copernican models of the cosmos.
+In 1687, Isaac Newton answered Hooke's ideas in the third book of his Principia Mathematica, also titled The System of the World.
+Newton shifted the definition, describing the universe not as a visual arrangement of stars, but as a mechanical, physical system governed by gravity.
+This approach continues as the field of dynamical systems to this day, where a system of equations is solved to predict how objects move.